- Live Versions: All

 If you have issues with Live and Link, contact Ableton Support.

-For issues with specific apps, you must contact the developer of the app for further support.
+If you have issues with Link within third-party iOS or desktop apps, please contact the developer of the app for support.